status-im/specs/docs/stable/3-whisper-usage.md

 - Listen to client's B Contact Code Topic to retrieve their bundle information, including a list of active devices
 - Send a message on client's B partitioned topic
 - Listen to the Negotiated Topic between A & B
-- Once a message is received from B, the Negotiated Topic SHOULD be used
+- Once client A receives a message from B, the Negotiated Topic SHOULD be used

 ## Message encryption

 Even though, the protocol specifies an encryption layer that encrypts messages before passing them to the transport layer, Whisper protocol requires each Whisper message to be encrypted anyway.

-Public and group messages are encrypted using symmetric encryption and the key is created from a channel name string.
+The node encrypts public and group messages using symmetric encryption, and creates the key from a channel name string.
 The implementation is available in [`shh_generateSymKeyFromPassword`](https://github.com/ethereum/go-ethereum/wiki/Whisper-v6-RPC-API#shh_generatesymkeyfrompassword) JSON-RPC method of go-ethereum Whisper implementation.

-One-to-one messages are encrypted using asymmetric encryption.
+The node encrypts one-to-one messages using asymmetric encryption.

 ## Message confirmations